Our Approach to Counselling

 People come to Newcastle Counselling for all sorts of reasons.
 I see it as my role to create a safe, warm and non-judgemental environment in which you can explore your issues and discover who you are.
 I recognise that it can be anxiety provoking to meet someone and disclose things that may not have been said before.
 I will work alongside you to help you identify your goals and walk with you on your journey as you achieve them.

 At Newcastle Counselling, each session lasts for 50 minutes.
-Sessions are usually held weekly, but can be tailored to an individual’s needs: sometimes more or less frequent sessions can be beneficial.
+Our approach is to typically hold sessions weekly, but it can be tailored to an individual’s needs: sometimes more or less frequent sessions can be beneficial.
 The number of sessions a person needs is dependent on each individual’s needs.
 Many people find six to eight sessions is just right whilst others benefit from fewer or more.
 Some benefit from support on an on-going basis.
-Sessions usually take place in Jesmond, Gosforth or online.
-If you would like to chat about any of this more then please feel free to contact me.
+Sessions usually take place in Gosforth or online.
+If you would like to chat about my approach or anything else then please feel free to contact me.

 People usually know when they want to bring counselling to an end.
 However, at times counselling can raise issues that are painful and uncomfortable and leave people unsure whether they want to continue with the process.
 If that happens, I encourage you to talk to me before giving up on therapy to make sure that it is the right decision for you and that you have access to support.